thesolelane/solturio/README.md

 ## 💡 How It Works

 1. **Upload & Register** - Projects upload logos/tickers BEFORE public launch
-2. **Get Verified URLs** - Receive IPFS and Centurio URLs with embedded verification
+2. **Get Verified URLs** - Receive IPFS and Solturio URLs with embedded verification
 3. **Use Verified URLs** - Use these URLs on social media, DEXs, and websites
 4. **Gold Check Appears** - Verified logos automatically display gold checkmarks
 5. **Copycats Get Caught** - File hash matching identifies and flags unauthorized use